bonny/WordPress-Simple-History/readme.txt

 4. Click on the IP address of an entry to view the location of for example a failed login attempt.

 == Changelog ==

 ## Changelog

+= trunk =

+- Changed: Hide some more keys and values by default in the context data popup.

 = 2.0.29 (April 2015) =